 Suspected and real outbreaks of illnesses due to food contamination are on the rise in the U.S. Different government agencies are tasked with keeping an eye on food processing, packaging, and distribution.
 The federal government (FDA) works to reduce the number of food-borne illness across the nation with inspectors stationed at non-meat, food processing plants and agricultural sites.
 The USDA is responsible for regulating meat, poultry and egg products in the country.
 And your local public health inspectors are tasked with keeping a keen eye on restaurants and other local food services, monitoring and grading the way they store, handle, clean, and serve food to the community.

-Reducing food safety risks is a huge task for any organization, and the industry depends largely on self-regulation to keep food products and services safe - knowing that one outbreak of a contaminated food product (which can result in widespread illness and multiple fatalities) can be enough to cripple sales, destroy large inventories, deflate customer confidence, and wreak havoc on the financial stability of a company.
+Preventing food poisoning is a huge task for any organization, and the industry depends largely on self-regulation to keep food products and services safe - knowing that one outbreak of a contaminated food product (which can result in widespread illness and multiple fatalities) can be enough to cripple sales, destroy large inventories, deflate customer confidence, and wreak havoc on the financial stability of a company.

 How Food Can Become Contaminated